Halloween has crawled out of the grave for another year.

 Earth is the third planet from the Sun and the only astronomical object known to harbor life.
 Radiometric dating and other evidence say the planet was formed some 4.5 billion years ago.
 The world population is currently 7.53 billion people. give or take a few million.

-Other currently accepted facts are:
+Some currently accepted facts are:

 For 7.53 billion people, Earth is much the same in general, but very different specifically.
 An Amazon headhunter and a Wall Street stockbroker both have to hunt but their tools and techniques couldn’t be more different.